CESNET/dp3/docs/configuration/database.md

 # Database

-File `database.yml` specifies mainly MongoDB database connection details and credentials.
+File `database.yml` specifies mainly MongoDB database connection details, credentials, and database storage settings.

 It looks like this: